-- The World Cup trophy went missing for 7 days in 1966, when it was stolen just prior to the tournament.
+- The World Cup trophy went missing for 7 days in 1966 when it was stolen just prior to the tournament.

-- The distance between the easternmost host city (Ekaterinburg) and the westernmost host city (Kaliningrad) at the 2018 World Cup is over 1500 miles.
+- The distance between the easternmost host city in the 2018 World Cup (Ekaterinburg) and the westernmost host city (Kaliningrad) was over 1,500 miles.
 For comparison, that’s about the same distance as Moscow to London, England.

-- The average attendance per game at the 2014 World Cup was over 53,000 fans!
+- The average attendance per game at the 2018 World Cup was over 47,000 fans!

-- Of all countries that have appeared in the World Cup, Indonesia has played the least number of matches – just one in 1938.
+- Of all the countries that have appeared in the World Cup, Indonesia has played the least number of matches – just one in 1938.

-- While 32 teams will qualify for the 2018 tournament, the number will jump to 48 in 2026.
+- While 32 teams will qualify for the 2022 tournament, the number will jump to 48 in 2026.